 Eclectic and transitional.
 I don't adhere to only one style as there are elements from every design period and style that I draw inspiration from!
-Whether a luxe brass table created in a small studio in Brooklyn, a mid-century Womb chair or a vintage Moroccan or Swedish rug, I love how pieces from different styles can work together.
+Whether a luxe brass table created in a small studio in Brooklyn, a mid-century Womb chair, or a vintage Moroccan or Swedish rug, I love how pieces from different styles can work together.

 We know you love designing, but what about it do you love most?

 I love the energy that is created by a well-designed space.
-The synergy between furniture, textures and finishes and how they come together to create a cohesive palette and aesthetic is inspiring.
-Seeing the items come together in person and the subtle details of each piece is always so special...It truly does change how people feel and interact with each other and I love that I can be a part of that transformation.
+The synergy between furniture, textures, and finishes and how they come together to create a cohesive palette and aesthetic is inspiring.
+Seeing the items come together in person and the subtle details of each piece are always so special...It truly does change how people feel and interact with each other and I love that I can be a part of that transformation.

 From where do you draw most of your inspiration?

-I draw so much of my inspiration from nature, architecture and different cultures.
-Textures brought in from nature, such as wood grains, leathers and even metal and gem materials.
+I draw so much of my inspiration from nature, architecture, and different cultures.
+Textures brought in from nature, such as wood grains, leathers, and even metal and gem materials.
 Patterns inspired from different cultures such as textile-block patterns and motifs.
 I love mixing these elements in unexpected ways.